kibatche/pyjam.automatic/README.md

 > :warning: tunnel.pyjam.as no longer works.
-You still can up your own tunnel.pyjam.as instance : [check here](https://gitlab.com/pyjam.as/tunnel)
+You still can up your own tunnel instance : [check here](https://gitlab.com/pyjam.as/tunnel).
+This repo will be archived.

 # pyjam.automatic
 A small python program to automate the creation of a pyjam.as tunnel.